BioCryst Pharmaceuticals Inc. [BCRX] stock Upgrade by Barclays analyst, price target now $7

 Trading performance analysis for BCRX stock

-BioCryst Pharmaceuticals Inc. [BCRX] fell into the red zone at the end of the last week, falling into a negative trend and dropping by -7.23.
-With this latest performance, BCRX shares gained by 8.03% in over the last four-week period, additionally plugging by 47.87% over the last 6 months – not to mention a rise of 24.85% in the past year of trading.
+BioCryst Pharmaceuticals Inc. [BCRX] fell into the red zone at the end of the last week, falling into a negative trend and dropping by -3.10.
+With this latest performance, BCRX shares dropped by -21.90% in over the last four-week period, additionally plugging by 47.21% over the last 6 months – not to mention a rise of 20.71% in the past year of trading.

 BioCryst Pharmaceuticals Inc. [BCRX]: A deeper dive into fundamental analysis